Rune Factory 4: Development

 Producer Yoshifumi Hashimoto said that the main theme is "passionate love, sweet marriage".
 This led him to greatly expand the types of dating events and their dramatic nature, and creating scenarios where players can go adventuring with their families.
 This was done to create a world that is not purely combat or farming driven, but gives players a choice.
 Another focus of development was to make farming, though repetitive by nature, a satisfying experience for a player.
 Drawing inspiration from games such as Pikmin, where Captain Olimar would pull Pikmin from the ground with a pop, and DokiDoki Panic, he decided to make the game's framerate run at 60 so that character responses to controller input would be felt immediately.
-It was announced in January 2013 that publisher Xseed Games would be localizing the game for North American audiences; they had previously localized Rune Factory Frontier for the Wii.

-On September 12, Xseed Games announced that the game would have a release date for the North American audiences, which was announced to be October 1, 2013.
-Xseed would later release the game in Europe and Australia via the 3DS eShop on December 11, 2014.
+It was announced in January 2013 that Marvelous' US division Xseed Games would be localizing the game for North American audiences; they had previously localized Rune Factory Frontier for the Wii.
+On September 12, Xseed announced that the game would be released in North America on October 1, 2013.
+On the day of the North American release, MAQL Europe announced that they would release the game in Europe in Spring 2014.
+However, in January, the publisher announced that the European release would be cancelled, later revealing that the bankruptcy of Neverland was what led to the decision.
+In October 2014, Xseed had revealed that they were trying to find a way to release the game in Europe on the 3DS eShop.
+The game was officially released in Europe and Australia on December 11, 2014.

 An enhanced version of the game for the Nintendo Switch, titled Rune Factory 4 Special, was released in Japan on July 25, 2019, in North America on February 25, 2020, and in Europe and Australia on February 28, 2020.
 This release features a new opening theme, another difficulty option, and uses Live2D technology for the additional Newlywed mode.
 This version of the game was also released for the PlayStation 4, Xbox One and Windows on December 7, 2021.